the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Styling Components

-Let's add some basic styling to your app and components.
+Let's add some basic styling to your application and components.
 You can reuse the *src/App.css* and *src/index.css* files.
 I prepared some CSS to copy and paste, but feel free to use your own style.

 *src/index.css*